PARTICIPANT REQUIREMENTS & RESTRICTIONS

 - Ground School: Prior to embarking on the course proper, participants must demonstrate the dexterity to transfer their SmartBelay lanyard, connect and disconnect their zip line trolley, cross a series of elements observing course procedures, and respond to guide signals and commands.

-- Private Guides: Private guides are available with adequate notice for $65.00/guide/session in Vermont and $45.00/guide/session in Tennessee.
+- Private Guides: Private guides are available with adequate notice for $65.00/guide/session.

 CLIMBING ADVENTURE Requirements